timecode/CloudflarePagesPoC/content/posts/cloudflare-pages-poc/index.en.md

     Follow Cloudflare's [Deploy a Hugo site docs](https://developers.cloudflare.com/pages/framework-guides/deploy-a-hugo-site).

     I'm going to be using the [CodeIT](https://github.com/sunt-programator/CodeIT.git) theme, so I'm using that where the docs use `themes/terminal`.
-Similarly, my config is set up as seen in [my repo](https://github.com/timecode/CloudflarePagesPoC).
+Similarly, my config is set up as seen in [my repo](https://github.com/timecode/CloudflarePagesPoC/tree/main/config/).

 2. Set a custom DNS entry

-    Set a Custom Domain to allow easier naivigation to your site (set at Cloudflare's hosted DNS, for example) such as `https://poc.shadowcryptic.com` (set subdomain `poc` entry `CNAME` to `cloudflarepagespoc.pages.dev`)
+    Set a Custom Domain to allow easier navigation to your site.
+This appears to be able to be set in the Project's "Custom domains" setting. if you look at your DNS settings afterwards you'll see something like subdomain `poc` as a `CNAME` to `cloudflarepagespoc.pages.dev`.

-3. Build settings
+3. Initial build settings

     -   Build command: `hugo`
     -   Build output directory: `/public`